SciML/ModelingToolkit.jl/docs/src/basics/Linearization.md

 ## Symbolic linearization

-The function [`ModelingToolkit.linearize_symbolic`](@ref) works simiar to [`ModelingToolkit.linearize`](@ref) but returns symbolic rather than numeric Jacobians.
+The function [`ModelingToolkit.linearize_symbolic`](@ref) works similar to [`ModelingToolkit.linearize`](@ref) but returns symbolic rather than numeric Jacobians.
 Symbolic linearization have several limitations and no all systems that can be linearized numerically can be linearized symbolically.

 ## Input derivatives